-Although less likely to pose the same degree of risk to exposure than that routinely encountered in a health care facility, the barbershop is known to have a measurably higher level of risk to exposure from bloodborne pathogens and infectious body fluids, than many other professions.
-Razors, scissors, neck trimmers, and cuticle nippers, just to name a few, are sharp tools used every day for cutting in the barbershop, salon and spa environment.
+Although less likely to pose the same degree of risk to exposure than that routinely encountered in a health care facility, the salon is known to have a measurably higher level of risk to exposure from bloodborne pathogens and infectious body fluids, than many other professions.
+Razors, scissors, neck trimmers, and cuticle nippers, just to name a few, are sharp tools used every day for cutting in the salon and spa environment.

 Even with the greatest of care, it is not uncommon for minor nicks and cuts to occur upon occasion as a natural consequence of working with sharp cutting tools.
 Periodically there are mishaps that can cause accidental bleeding.
 At times it is the beauty professional that is cut and bleeds, other times it is the client who gets nicked, to the extent of drawing blood.
-Moreover in some barbershops bleeding occurs in ways that are not accidental, such as ear piercing and although only a minor amount, from the waxing of facial hair.
+Moreover in some salons bleeding occurs in ways that are not accidental, such as ear piercing and although only a minor amount, from the waxing of facial hair.

 Either way blood spills do sometime happen.
-For this reason it is significantly important for the professional barber to know the risks of infection that can take place when accidents result in the presences of blood.
-As a professional in the beauty industry, it is by nature of the personal grooming services occupation, professional barbers from time to time, are at risk of spreading dangerous infectious bacteria from customer to customer, as well as to themselves.
+For this reason it is significantly important for salon professionals to know the risks of infection that can take place when accidents result in the presences of blood.
+As a professional in the beauty industry, it is by nature of the beauty services occupation, salon professionals from time to time, are at risk of spreading dangerous infectious bacteria from customer to customer, as well as to themselves.

-Because of the physical contact with large numbers of the public, the use of sharp cutting tools and the consequential injuries resulting in blood spills, it is imperative that professional barbers learn and practice proper infection control procedures and biohazard practices so they are prepared to safely handle blood spills, and to competently protect against the spread of contaminants, bloodborne pathogens, and subsequent infectious disease.
+Because of the physical contact with large numbers of the public, the use of sharp cutting tools and the consequential injuries resulting in blood spills, it is imperative that salon professionals learn and practice proper infection control procedures and biohazard practices so they are prepared to safely handle blood spills, and to competently protect against the spread of contaminants, bloodborne pathogens, and subsequent infectious disease.

-In order to do this professional barbers use infection control procedures established by the CDC known as Universal Precautions and the newly established counter-part, Standard Precautions.
-In conjunction with the infection control standards set by the State of Florida approved for barbershops and salons.
+In order to do this salon professionals use infection control procedures established by the CDC known as Universal Precautions and the newly established counter-part, Standard Precautions.
+In conjunction with the infection control standards set by the State of Florida approved for salons.